 Fredericksburg has a "leash law" that prohibits owners from letting their dogs run free at any time, outside of the Dog Park.
 Owners are required to keep dogs under control when walking and to have pets inoculated.
 Dogs must also have a license, issued annually for $5.00.
 They go on sale November 1st at the Treasurer's Office.
 It is wise to consider the responsibility in having a pet.
 Please understand the cost and care involved BEFORE you adopt an animal.
 Consider and plan appropriately what you will do with a pet if you cannot take it with you when you move.

-Fredericksburg has a noise ordinance that applies to all areas of the city.
+Fredericksburg has a Good Neighbor Noise Ordinance that applies to all areas of the city.
 It applies to the sound generated within an apartment or single property, as well as to amplified stereo sound in automobiles.
 It applies to indoor and outdoor sound.
 It also applies to animals that, by habitually howling, barking, or crying, disturb nearby residents.
 Anyone who wants to exceed the allowed decibel level must apply for a permit.
-The use of outdoor sound amplifying equipment requires a separate "Outdoor Amplified Sound Permit" issued by the Fredericksburg Police Department.
+If you need permission to produce noise that might otherwise be prohibited please review and submit a completed Noise Ordinance Waiver Application no later than 5 business days before your event.
 Violation of the City of Fredericksburg Noise Ordinance will result in a Class 3 Misdemeanor.

 Violation of laws that address underage alcohol purchase, consumption, and sales will result in a criminal penalty.
 It is illegal to sell or provide alcohol to or purchase alcohol for anyone under 21.
 It is illegal to provide a fake ID to someone under 21 in order to purchase alcohol or gain admittance to a private club.
 It is illegal to sell alcohol without a permit.
 If you are going to have a party in which alcohol is served, YOU will be responsible for the actions and safety of your guests.
 It is illegal for any person to be intoxicated and disruptive in public.